 Historic England Advice Note 4 - Tall Buildings sets out that in assessing a tall building proposal, local planning authorities must pay particular regard to the policies in paragraphs 8 and 9 of the NPPF that state economic, social and environmental gains are to be sought jointly and simultaneously in order to deliver positive improvements in the quality of the built, natural and historic environment.
-This may involve the examination of alternative designs or schemes that might be more sustainable because they can deliver public benefits alongside positive improvement in the local environment.
-If a tall building is harmful to the historic environment, then without a careful examination of the worth of any public benefits that the proposed tall building is said to deliver and of the alternative means of delivering them, the planning authority is unlikely to be able to find a clear and convincing justification for the harm.
+This may involve the examination of alternative designs or schemes that might be more sustainable because they can deliver public benefits alongside positive improvement, then without a careful examination of the worth of any public benefits that the proposed tall building is said to deliver and of the alternative means of delivering them, the planning authority is unlikely to be able to find a clear and convincing justification for the harm.